babar-raza/package-descriptions/aspose.cloud/rubygems/Aspose.Cells Cloud SDK for Ruby.md

 - Cloud SDK to Read & Process Excel Worksheets.
 - Leverage the Power of Pivot Tables & Ranges.

+## New Features in Version 20.3

+- Support to export whole page of sheet or an area to `JPEG` format.
+- Support to add workbook background.

-## Enhancements in Version 20.2
+## Enhancements in Version 20.3

-- Automatically refresh authorization Token in SDK.
+- Update `Aspose.Cells.DLL` to 20.2.4 for Aspose.Cells Cloud.
+- Enhancements in creating and splitting workbooks.

+For the detailed notes, please visit [Aspose.Cells Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.3+Release+Notes).

 ## Read & Write Spreadsheet Formats